arturdsilva/alien_force/README.md

 ### Development Documentation

-During the game development, some good practices related to code versioning have been followed.
-Thus, for every new feature, a new branch has been created and, once the feature had been finalized and tested, a Pull Request was made and reviewed by another developer.
-To document the development process, we added a description to all the Pull Requests, enabling anyone to visualize the development details as a timeline by accessing the Pull Requests tab on GitHub.
+During the development of the game, best practices related to version control were followed.
+Thus, for every new feature, a new branch has been created and, once the feature had been finalized and tested, a Pull Request was opened and reviewed by another developer.
+To document the development process, we added a description to all the Pull Requests, enabling anyone to view the development details as a timeline by accessing the Pull Requests tab on GitHub.

 In addition, the code has been fully documented using the Python docstring